mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 M: Well I’ll have a look at the code and see if I can make sense of that.

 This example shows the use of a number of game design patterns.
 At this stage of the design they have been

 In addition, the child describes a feature that they want to see happen.

 There is a sense here that the child may be picking activities to fit their strong suit of designing in other gui based environments.
 Leaving the father to piece things togethers.
 This is explored in the next section.

+This interchange shows a tension between a more chaotic style of working jumping from one goal to another and potential resolution with parental dialogue prioritising work to be done.
+There is also the use of the game playing as an activity to do while discussing what to do.